 My department are using online proctoring (invigilation) software.
 What does this mean for my AEAs?

-If you department are using online proctoring (invigilation) software you will have been advised of this.
+If your department are using online proctoring (invigilation) software you will have been advised of this.

-You department will advise you about how the software will work and what actions are, and are not, permitted during your exam.
-These types of exams are usually 'closed book' exams, which means that you are usually not permitted to bring notes, books or guides.
+Your department will advise you about how the software will work and what actions are, and are not, permitted during your exam.
+These types of exams are usually 'closed book' exams, which means that you are usually not permitted to bring notes, books, or guides.
 Check your course information on Blackboard and your emails for updates and advice.

 If you are still not sure how the software may impact on how you will use the AEAs outlined in your Disability Support Summary (DSS), please check in with your School.
 If you are not sure who to contact at your School, please start with your School Disability Coordinator (SDC).
-You can check the SDC table on our web pages if you are not sure who your SDC is.
 The SDC table is searchable – so if you start typing the name of your School in the box at the top of the table, your SDC should display for you.

 I would not usually have access to my assistive software during an exam.
-Is it ok if I use it for these assessments?
+Is it okay if I use it for these assessments?